-This crisis has brought new synthetic opioid painkillers into play, ones that are milder than your usual oxycodone, morphine or fentanyl, therefore, thought to be less addictive.
-Tramadol, although weaker, is a synthetic opioid just like fentanyl.
-It comes in an immediate release form or an extended-release form.
-It has been thought by doctors to be a safer alternative to the stronger painkillers, but research shows, too, can become dependent on and cause addiction, taken as prescribed or not.
-It has even been prescribed more heavily than other painkillers because of the belief that it is not highly addictive; even to those who have a history of substance abuse.
+This crisis has brought new synthetic opioid painkillers into play, ones that are milder than your usual oxycodone, morphine, or fentanyl, therefore, thought to be less addictive.
+Tramadol, although weaker, is a synthetic opioid just like fentanyl, and it comes in an immediate release form or an extended-release form.
+It has been thought by doctors to be a safer alternative to the more potent painkillers, but research shows, too, can become dependent on and cause addiction, taken as prescribed or not.
+It has even been prescribed more heavily than other painkillers because it is not highly addictive, even to those with a history of substance abuse.

 Is Tramadol a Scheduled Prescription Drug?

-The US has been trying to safely and effectively control drug use since the Pure Food and Drug Act of 1906.
-The act was changed numerous times over the six decades that followed, but the greatest change took effect in the early 1970s with the CSA.
-This is when President Nixon signed the Controlled Substances Act (CSA) that gave the DEA and the Food and Drug Administration (FDA) the power to determine which substances are fit for medical use.
+The U.S. has been trying to safely and effectively control drug use since the Pure Food and Drug Act of 1906.
+The act was changed numerous times over the six decades that followed.
+Still, the most significant change took effect in the early 1970s with the CSA, when President Nixon signed the Controlled Substances Act (CSA) that gave the DEA and the Food and Drug Administration (FDA) the power to determine which substances are fit for medical use.

-Medications controlled by the CSA are divided into five categories called “schedules”.
-Each schedule tries to divide drugs in order of their potential for abuse, medical value, and safety standards.
-Schedule I drugs are seen as the most serious and Schedules II through V include drugs in decreasing order of potential for abuse and addiction.
+Medications controlled by the CSA are divided into five categories called “schedules.”
+Each schedule tries to divide drugs according to their potential for abuse, medical value, and safety standards.
+Schedule I drugs are seen as the most serious, and Schedules II through V include drugs in decreasing order of potential for abuse and addiction.

 - The most dangerous with no current medical use